pinskylab/OceanAdapt/How_to_update.md

       1. Rename the "Event Information" download as seus_haul.csv
       2. Rename the "Abundance and Biomass" download as seus_catch.csv
       3. Unzip the previous year and copy over the seus_strata.csv
-   7. In the two downloaded files, you need to delete last lines in each file manually (i.e., open them up in a text editor, delete, save)
+   7. In the two downloaded files, you need to delete last blank line in each file manually (i.e., open them up in a text editor, delete, save)
 8. **West Coast Triennial** (wctri): *no longer updated*.
 Used to be operated by the Alaska Fishery Science Center.
 But still copy the files over to new year (copy wctri_catch.csv, wctri_haul.csv, wctri_species.csv from data_raw/wctri/2017-06-16.zip [or whatever the previous year's .zip is]).